zorael/kameloso/README.md

 There are several configurations in which the bot may be built.

 * `application`: base configuration
-* `twitch`: additionally includes Twitch chat support and the Twitch bot plugin
+* `twitch`: additionally includes Twitch chat support and the Twitch plugin
 * `dev`: all-inclusive development build equalling everything available, including things like more detailed error messages

 All configurations come in `-lowmem` variants (e.g. `application-lowmem`, `twitch-lowmem`, ...) that lower compilation memory required at the cost of increasing compilation time, but so far they do not work with the **dmd** compiler. (bug [#20699](https://issues.dlang.org/show_bug.cgi?id=20699))